All Episodes

 It's a total scam.

-The supporters, they're like, like, hey, listen, net neutrality, we need this because there's such a problem on the internet with throttling and all this stuff.
+The supporters, they're like, hey, listen, net neutrality, we need this because there's such a problem on the internet with throttling and all this stuff.

 Really?

-Was fine up until what?
+The internet was fine, was fine up until what?

-So they passed this net neutrality rule, and what's fascinating is the first thing the government goes after is they go after a zero rated plans.
+And what's fascinating is the first thing the government goes after is they go after zero-rated plans.

-Now, I don't want to make your head spin, I want to get too wonky with any of this stuff.
+I want to get too wonky about any of this stuff.

-The myth about it was oh, we have to get the government involved.
+The myth about it was: oh, we have to get the government involved.

-That that was their point.
+That was their point.

 What do you mean a fast lane?